 'Known' child adoptions are those where the child and the adoptive parent(s) have a preexisting relationship and the child is generally not available for adoption by anyone other than the adoptive parent(s).
 These include adoptions by step-parents, other relatives and carers (foster parents and other non-relatives).
-Previously, carers were included with adoptions by non-relatives.
+The aim of step-parent adoption is to provide the child with a clear legal position and status within the new family arrangement (Tasmania DCHS 1994).
 The majority of 'known' child adoptions are by step-parents wishing to incorporate children into the new family.
-The aim of step-parent adoption is to provide the child with a clear legal position and status within the new family arrangement (Tasmania DCHS 1994).
+The number of these adoptions has fallen significantly over the past 6 years (Table 16).

-Adoption by relatives other than step-parents is less common because most States and Territories have policies that promote the use of guardianship or custody orders, rather than adoptions, when placing children in the care of relatives other than parents (Stonehouse 1992).
+Adoption by relatives other than step-parents is less common because most States and Territories have policies that promote the use of guardianship or custody orders, rather than adoption, when placing children in the care of relatives other than parents (Stonehouse 1992).
 These types of adoptions are generally discouraged because of the confusion and distortion that may occur to biological relationships.
 For example, if a child were adopted by his or her grandmother, then the birth mother would become the child's sibling.

 In Western Australia, adoptions by relatives other than step-parents can occur only when the child has been in the care of the relative for at least 3 years.
-In all other States and Territories, legislative provisions allow for adoptions by relatives other than step-parents only in exceptional circumstances; that is, when a guardianship or custody order would not adequately provide for the welfare and interests of the adoptee.
+In all other States and Territories, legislative provisions allow for adoptions by relatives other than step-parents only in exceptional circumstances, that is, when a guardianship or custody order would not adequately provide for the welfare and interests of the adoptee.

-In 1998-99 there were 172 'known' child adoptions.
+In 1999-00 there were 159 'known' child adoptions.
 The main points to be noted regarding these adoptions are:

-- 67% of adoptions were by step-parents, 28% were by carers (this includes foster parents and other non-relatives) and 5% were by other relatives (Figure 2); - 52% adoptions were of male children and 48% of female children (86 compared with 79) (Table 15); - 65% of 'known' child adoptions were of children aged between 5 and 14 years and there were no 'known' child adoptions of children under 1 year of age (Table 15); and - there was a decrease of 20% in step-parent adoptions from 149 in 1997-98 to 116 in 1998-99 (Table 15 and AIHW 1999).
+- 72% of adoptions were by step-parents, 27% were by carers (this includes foster parents and other non-relatives) and 1% were by other relatives (Figure 2); - 52% of adoptions were of male children and 48% of female children (Table 15); - of the children whose ages were known, 74% of 'known' child adoptions were of children aged between 5 and 14 years and there were no 'known' child adoptions of children under 1 year of age (Table 15); and - there was a decrease of 2% in the number of step-parent adoptions from 116 in 1998-99 to 114 in 1999-00 (Table 15 and AIHW 2000).

-Table 15: 'Known' child adoptions: relationship of adoptive parents by age and sex of child, 1998-99
+Table 15: 'Known' child adoptions: relationship of adoptive parents by age and sex of child, 1999-00